 The Health Benefits of Orgasms

-“Did you…you know,” Did I what?
-Climax, cum, finish, reach completion…dare I say orgasm?
-We have so many euphemisms for the word orgasm, but it shouldn’t be a dirty word.
-Experiencing pleasure (alone, or with partners) is a natural and wonderful part of being human.
+“Did you…you know?”
+Did I what?
+Climax?
+Cum?
+Finish?
+Dare I say—orgasm?
+“Orgasm” shouldn’t be a dirty word!
+Experiencing pleasure is a natural and wonderful part of being human.

 Share